jevad/NLTKinstallForNlpClass/README.md

 ```
 activate nlpclass
 ```
-Note that your command prmopt is now preceded with `[nlpclass]` (or whatever name you chose).
+Note that your command prompt is now preceded with `[nlpclass]` (or whatever name you chose).
 If you examine your system PATH (`echo %PATH%`), you'll see that, in this environment, environment-specific directories are at the top of the PATH.
+Note that the environment is activated for this command window only.
+Other command windows, IDEs et cetera will not use this environment unless you also activate it there.
+(In fact, you could be using several environments at once in different windows.)

 Let's verify that the libraries we want are in this environment:
 ```